Data Science Foundations Course Pilot

 Participating in the Pilot

-The Ohio Department of Education, in partnership with the Ohio Educational Service Center Association (OESCA), is providing opportunities to expand the High School Mathematics Pathways Initiative to support districts for the 2023-2024 school year.
-Application window for the Data Science Foundations pilot opens Thurs., Nov.
-10 through Tuesday, Jan.
-31, 2023.
-This course can count toward a student’s third or fourth unit of mathematics credit and is one of Ohio’s Algebra 2 equivalent Math Pathways courses.
+The Ohio Department of Education and Workforce, in partnership with the Ohio Educational Service Center Association (OESCA), is providing opportunities to expand the High School Mathematics Pathways Initiative to support districts for the 2024-2025 school year.

-To help support a more successful implementation, professional development will be required for all teachers participating in the pilot.
-Pilot teachers will be expected to attend a summer workshop and ongoing professional development throughout the school year.
+To help support a more successful implementation, professional development will be required for all teachers participating in the course.
+Teachers will be expected to attend a summer workshop and ongoing professional development throughout the school year.

 For questions, email Yelena Palayeva at Yelena.Palayeva@education.ohio.gov.